eclipse/cft/README.md

   http://docs.cloudfoundry.org/buildpacks/java/sts.html

-  Note that this description is targeted at users of the Spring Tool Suite, but similar steps apply for other Eclipse JEE users.
+  Note that this description is targeted at users of Spring Tool Suite, but similar steps apply for other Eclipse JEE users.

 ## Building the project

   The CFT uses Maven Tycho to do continuous integration builds and